 UROP for Staff

-If you would like to self-fund a project in 2021 please contact firstname.lastname@example.org for more information.
+If you would like to self-fund your own project in 2023 please contact firstname.lastname@example.org.

 What is UROP?

 The Undergraduate Research Opportunities Programme (UROP) is managed by Careers at the University of Reading and offers undergraduates the chance to gain hands-on research experience on projects covering all disciplines across the University.

 The scheme provides exciting opportunities for students in the middle years of their degree (i.e. not first or final year students) to support real research projects alongside academic researchers at the university.
 Our research projects last six weeks over the summer break, or can be part-time over a longer period, and those students involved with the scheme will receive a bursary of £1,320.

 UROP has been in place at Reading since 2006 and has supported over 600 students to date.
 The scheme is managed by Careers and is financed by the University, with additional support from Schools and Departments.

 As a member of staff, a UROP project could enable you to run a pilot project for a research grant application, enhance the knowledge and/or awareness of the School/Department, or support a discrete section of an existing project for which you are Principal Investigator, providing students with the opportunity to develop their research skills and academic knowledge.
 It can also develop students who may wish to continue to research degrees under your supervision.